How to Use a Coping Saw to Create Perfect Curves

 Wear Your Protective Equipment

-Working with cutting tools is fun, but you must ensure that you’re properly protected.
+Working with cutting tools is fun, but you must ensure you’re properly protected.
 Wearing protective work gloves is a must as this will reduce the risk of injury if you accidentally hold or run the saw incorrectly.

 While working with a coping saw, you also need to protect your eyes from shards, so put on your safety goggles before you attempt to use it.
 You should also ensure that your clothes aren’t too tight or loose to allow you to move comfortably while working.